sassoftware/vi-solution-extensions/examples/custom-text-box-example/README.md

 # Custom Textbox Solution

-This is an example solution showcasing how to create a textbox, making use of data binding, conditional classes and attributes as well as using the control API with a desktop and mobile example.
+This is an example solution showcasing the creation of a textbox, using data binding, conditional classes and attributes, as well as using the control API for both desktop and mobile.

 ### Prerequisites